01. Maverick, The Jeweled Gun (1957), Warner Bros. Pictures, Inc.

 02. The Conjectural Maverick, Maverick Trails

-Born in Philadelphia as Daisy Harris, she married wealthy entrepreneur John Haskell in August of 1870.
-Living in Philadelphia in the early years of their marriage, the Haskells employed a groom, Snopes, to look after their stable of horses.
+A wealthy entrepreneur from Philadelphia, Haskell married Daisy Harris in August of 1870.
+In the early years of their marriage, the Haskells employed a groom, Snopes, to look after their stable of horses.
 Snopes proved to be a man of questionable character and was discharged in 1873.
 In November of that year, Haskell's business interests led him into the post-war cattle boom in the West and the couple moved to Laramie, Wyoming Territory.

 See: The Jeweled Gun